Peaks

 Passes

 Transition zones where topics overlap, share language, or shift into one another.
 Passes are the low points between peaks.
 They reveal where jurisdiction is contested, where enforcement categories converge, or where a single case touches multiple domains.
 Passes are often where the most interesting structural insights live.
+Passes are also the gateways between communities.
+A pass between two peaks that belong to different communities marks the structural boundary where one institutional focus transitions into another.

 Corridors

 The paths between connected peaks in a Semantic Terrain.
 Corridors show how topics relate to one another through shared language and overlapping entities.
 Following a corridor between two peaks reveals the structural connection between seemingly separate enforcement areas.
+In CAINC, corridors are navigable.
+Select two peaks and trace the corridor between them to see the documents, entities, and language that bridge the two topics.

 Contours